Best VR Controllers in 2025: Tracking, Comfort, Real-World Results

 Can I use Index Controllers with other VR headsets?

 Yes.
 As long as your headset supports SteamVR and Lighthouse tracking, you can pair Index Controllers.
-Headsets like the Pimax Crystal and HTC Vive Pro 2 work natively; others may need a USB dongle or additional receiver.
+Headsets like the Pimax Crystal and HTC Vive Pro 2 work natively; others may need a separate USB dongle or additional receiver.

 Are Touch Pro controllers worth it over Touch Plus?